TSM-Pose: Topology-Aware Learning with Semantic Mamba for Category-Level Object Pose Estimation: Instance-Adaptive Keypoint Detector

 \section{Instance-Adaptive Keypoint Detector}

-The instance-adaptive keypoint detector (IAKD) predicts a set of sparse yet discriminative keypoints.
+The instance-adaptive keypoint detector (IAKD) follows the approach proposed in AG-Pose~\cite{lin2024instance}.
+It predicts a set of sparse yet discriminative keypoints.
 IAKD maintains a set of learnable keypoint queries $\mathbf{Q}=\{q_j\}_{j=1}^{N_k}$ shared across instances, and update them into instance-adaptive queries via an attention module:

 where $N_k$ is the number of keypoints.
 Next, we compute the cosine similarity between each updated query $\mathbf{q}'_j$ and all point features $\mathbf{f}_i \in \mathcal{F}_f$, and apply a temperature-softmax to obtain a soft assignment heatmap: